Constraining reionization morphology and source properties with 21cm galaxy cross-correlation surveys: Optimistic 21cm foregrounds

 Under moderate foreground avoidance, we mask contaminated modes in the foreground wedge following the prescription of~\citet{21cmsense14}, which excludes modes below the horizon limit plus a conservative 0.1 $h$Mpc$^{-1}$ buffer.
 This approach sacrifices the large-scale modes most contaminated by foreground emission to ensure robust detection of the cosmological signal.
 However, recent advances in foreground removal techniques~\citep[e.g.,][]{Mertens_2020,acharya2024} suggest that more aggressive cleaning strategies may successfully recover these wedge modes, particularly for cross-correlation measurements where foreground contamination is partially suppressed through decorrelation between 21cm and galaxy fields.
 To explore this optimistic scenario, we retrain our inference framework assuming all modes down to the primary beam scale can be recovered (the "optimistic foreground model" of \texttt{21cmSense}).
 We apply this to the fiducial survey configuration (FOV $= 100$ deg$^2$, $\sigma_z = 0.001$, $M_\mathrm{h,min} = 10^{11}$ M$_\odot$) and perform inference on the four astrophysical source parameters $\{f_{\mathrm{esc},10}, f_{*,10}, \alpha_\mathrm{esc}, \alpha_*\}$.

 Fig.~\ref{fig:astro_corner_opt} presents the inference results, revealing a dramatic improvement in source property constraints compared to the moderate foreground case with the same galaxy survey parameters.
-Across the test dataset, the 21cm-Galaxy cross-power spectrum (blue contours) achieves R$^2$ scores ranging from 0.81 to 0.86 across all four parameters, with PV between 11\% and 15\% relative to the prior.
-These constraints are comparable to those obtained with $M_\mathrm{h,min} = 10^{10}$ M$_\odot$ under moderate foregrounds (Section~\ref{sec: astro}), demonstrating that recovering wedge modes can compensate for detecting fewer galaxies.
-Critically, the 21cm auto-power spectrum (grey contours) shows no improvement under optimistic foregrounds, with R$^2$ scores remaining between 0.09 and 0.51 and PV exceeding 63\%.
+Across the test dataset, the 21cm galaxy cross-power spectrum (blue contours) achieves R$^2$ scores ranging from 0.81 to 0.86 across all four parameters, with $\mathrm{PV}=0.18\pm 0.04$ relative to the prior.
+These constraints are broadly comparable to, though somewhat degraded relative to, those obtained with $M_\mathrm{h,min} = 10^{10}$ M$_\odot$ under moderate foregrounds ($\mathrm{PV}=0.11\pm0.02$, Section~\ref{sec: astro}), demonstrating that recovering wedge modes can largely compensate for detecting fewer galaxies.
+Critically, the 21cm auto-power spectrum (grey contours) shows no improvement under optimistic foregrounds, with R$^2$ scores remaining between 0.09 and 0.51 and $\mathrm{PV}=0.73\pm0.03$.
 This asymmetric improvement reveals a fundamental physical distinction.
 The auto-power spectrum is inherently insensitive to source properties because different combinations of escape fractions and star formation efficiencies can produce similar global ionization histories and thus nearly identical power spectrum shapes.
 Recovering additional modes does not break these degeneracies.
 In contrast, the cross-power spectrum directly probes the correlation between ionized regions and galaxy positions, which depends sensitively on how efficiently individual galaxies produce ionizing photons.
 The large-scale modes recovered by optimistic foreground removal are precisely those that encode the strongest source-bubble correlations, explaining why cross-power constraints improve substantially while auto-power constraints remain weak.